ethereum/mist/README.md

 ## Installation

-If you want install the app from a pre-built version on the [release page](https://github.com/ethereum/mist/releases), you can simply run the executeable after download.
+If you want to install the app from a pre-built version on the [release page](https://github.com/ethereum/mist/releases), you can simply run the executeable after download.

 For updating simply download the new version and copy it over the old one (keep a backup of the old one if you want to be sure).